biocypher/biocypher/_sources/adapter.md.txt

 of two databases on the fly, creating a new, combined database in the process.

+To facilitate transition to the new schema, we also supply functions to translate and reverse translate terms and queries between original and BioCypher vocabulary.
+The mappings are stored in the adapter upon creation and can be retrieved through the [driver translation functions](translation).

 ## Loading the Data

 Depending on the data source, it is up to the user to find and define a